 For 40 years, Roosevelt University’s ABA-approved paralegal studies program has produced graduates ready to have immediate impact inside a firm or another legal environment.
 Roosevelt-trained paralegal professionals are knowledgeable, effective and a critical part of the legal team.

 Paralegals perform substantive legal work under the direct supervision of an attorney.
 Paralegals must have a knowledge and understanding of legal concepts, because they perform a wide variety of tasks including: conducting interviews with clients and witnesses, gathering facts, researching the law, managing databases, reviewing, analyzing and assembling records and documents, and drafting legal pleadings and discovery items such as complaints and interrogatories and maintaining conflicts of interest systems.
 Experienced paralegals often accompany counsel during trial and help with document management and organization, witness preparation and research.
 Paralegals may not provide legal services directly to the public, except as permitted by law.

 Eight, three-semester hour courses are required to earn the certificate.
 The post-baccalaureate program is a non-credit certificate program.
 Students must have completed their bachelor’s degree before starting classes in order to be eligible for this program.

 For more information on the paralegal profession and the type of work paralegals perform in different practice areas, visit the National Federation of Paralegal Associations and the National Association of Legal Assistants.

 For detailed information on the program’s admission process and costs, please click on the green button below labeled "Post-Baccalaureate Certificate" and then scroll down to the green-shaded area below the Testimonials section.

-To talk or meet with a representative of the program, please complete the form on the on this page or call (312) 281-3186.
+To talk or meet with a representative of the program, please fill out the form on this page or call (312) 281-3186.